AlexChalk/msn-lives-again/README.md

 ## Tests

+1. Set a variable that tells the app to use a testing database: `export MONGODB_URI=mongodb://localhost:27017/twilio-messenger-test`
-Run tests: `npm run e2e-tests`. n.b.
+2. Run tests: `npm run e2e-tests`. n.b.
 This will download and boot selenium webserver on your machine—if you already have an instance of selenium webserver running, instead use `npm run e2e-tests --no-selenium-setup`.
+3. Clean e2e testing database: `npm run drop-test-db`.
+4. Switch back to the development databse: `unset MONGODB_URI`.